Riley Stearns: Career

+In 2025, he directed the music video for the song "Radioactive Dreams", the first single from the Chat Pile and Hayden Pedigo collaborative album In The Earth Again.

 Personal life

 In 2010, he married actress Mary Elizabeth Winstead, whom he met during an ocean cruise in 2002.
 She starred in his first two short films, before starring in his feature film debut, Faults in 2014.

-The couple separated in 2017, and divorced that year after Winstead left him for actor Ewan McGregor.
+The couple separated in 2017, and divorced later that year.

-Stearns is a brown belt in Brazilian Jiu-Jitsu and won a bronze medal at the 2022 ADCC Open in the 70kg Masters Pro division.
+Stearns is a black belt in Brazilian Jiu-Jitsu and won a bronze medal at the 2022 ADCC Open in the 70kg Masters Pro division.